Tampa bookstore list: best new & used bookstores in Tampa, FL

 17 6th St N, St. Pete

-Books and wine, what more do you need?
-Book + Bottle combines the elegance of a boutique wine bar and cafe with the wonder of an independent bookstore.
-They host author talks and book signings, tons of book clubs, and they carry books for kids and adults.
-There’s also a strong selection of Florida made books and gifts.
-Their staff are as knowledgable about wine as they are books.
-A true gem in St. Pete.
+Books and wine are a winning combination, and Book + Bottle delivers both.
+This St. Pete gem blends an independent bookstore with a boutique wine bar and café.
+The shop hosts author talks, book signings, and multiple book clubs, and carries titles for both kids and adults.
+There’s also a strong selection of Florida-made books and gifts.
+The staff are as knowledgeable about wine as they are about literature.

 Book Rescuers